OpenVoiceOS/community-docs/README.md

 Some projects using OPM are [ovos-core](https://github.com/OpenVoiceOS/ovos-core), [hivemind-voice-sat](https://github.com/JarbasHiveMind/HiveMind-voice-sat), [ovos-personal-backend](https://github.com/OpenVoiceOS/OVOS-local-backend), [ovos-stt-server](https://github.com/OpenVoiceOS/ovos-stt-http-server) and [ovos-tts-server](https://github.com/OpenVoiceOS/ovos-tts-server)

-### Do OPM plugins work in mycroft-core?

-yes!
-OPM provides new kinds of plugins not supported by mycroft-core, but STT, TTS, WakeWord and AudioService plugins will work in regular mycroft

-OPM base classes may contain improvements and new features, such as better caching and automatic viseme generation in TTS plugins, but we try very hard to ensure they remain compatible with mycroft-core dev branch

 ### What is PHAL?

 [PHAL](https://github.com/OpenVoiceOS/ovos_PHAL) is our Plugin-based Hardware Abstraction Layer, it completely replaces the concept of hardcoded "enclosure" from mycroft-core